plone/plone.app.contenttypes/docs/README.rst

 Compatibility
 -------------

+The versions 1.2.x (derived from the branch `master <https://github.com/plone/plone.app.contenttypes/tree/master>`_) are compatible with Plone 5.

-Version 1.1b3 is tested with Plone 4.3.x.
-The versions of branch 1.1.x will stay compatible with Plone 4.3.x.
+The versions 1.1.x (derived from the branch `1.1.x <https://github.com/plone/plone.app.contenttypes/tree/1.1.x>`_) are compatible with Plone 4.3.x.
+These versions and do not use plone.app.widgets.

 For support of Plone 4.1 and 4.2 please use version 1.0.x.
 Please note that they do not provide the full functionality.

-The versions 1.2.x of the master-branch are compatible with Plone 5 and plone.app.widgets.

 You need to pin the plone.app.event version to the one, you want to use. plone.app.event 1.1 is officially supported and tests only pass with this